billyhansen6/DraftKingsPredictions/README.md

 The purpose of this step is to use the predictions the create the optimal line-up (get the most amount of projected points for $50000).

-Here is my (mostly borrowed) code for completing this step:
+Here is my (mostly borrowed) code for completing this step (Optimization at the end): https://github.com/billyhansen6/DraftKingsPredictions/blob/master/Auto-2.ipynb

 ### Tableau Dashboard

-It became clear to me that
+It became clear to me that the best DraftKings fantasy experts are not simply cranking out optomized models everyday - they deal with many other factors like injuries, varience and stacking players on the same team together, etc...

+I decided to create a Tableau dashboard with the data so I could try to derive insights and potentially use them to modify line-ups.

+The dashboard is located here: https://public.tableau.com/profile/billy.hansen#!/vizhome/DraftKingsData/PlayerStats

+This dashboard is interactive and can drill down on specific metrics of interest.

+### Automate Process

+I decided that I might not want to use PostgreSQL every day, and that if I could join all the data in python I could save an extra step.
+Here is code in python that can complete the entire process in one shot: https://github.com/billyhansen6/DraftKingsPredictions/blob/master/Auto-2.ipynb